Trivaris/AdbAutoPlayer/docs/src/development/writing-bots.md

                      ),
                  ]
     ```
-3. You can now run your Mixin using `poetry run adb-auto-player YourCommandName`.
+3. You can now run your Mixin using `uv run adb-auto-player YourCommandName`.

 Check out these classes:
 [Game](https://github.com/yulesxoxo/AdbAutoPlayer/tree/main/python/adb_auto_player/game.py) and AFK Journey [Base](https://github.com/yulesxoxo/AdbAutoPlayer/tree/main/python/adb_auto_player/games/afk_journey/base.py) for functions you can use in your Mixin.